 I never expected to find myself buck naked in a cold white room, lying in a crucifixion pose with a warm pepperoni pizza gently draped over my junk.
-For this unique experience I am beholden to the editor of Sunday magazine, who first published my story.
-It can be viewed in its original form here.
-At the time of publication I was in a country without much in the way of WiFi, and couldn’t do justice to the fusillade of questions, comments, interview requests, copycats, and marriage proposals that came my way.
-This expanded essay includes answers to a bunch of FAQs, guaranteed to sate even the hungriest of minds.
+For this unique experience, I am beholden to the editor of Sunday magazine.
+At the time of publication I was in a country without much in the way of WiFi, and couldn’t do justice to the fusillade of questions, comments, interview requests, and copycats that came my way.
+This expanded essay, republished with permission, also includes answers to a bunch of FAQs, guaranteed to sate even the hungriest of minds.
 Bon appétit!

 The chest pains started on the afternoon of Day 104.
 As I walked home from the office, they graduated from an annoying cramp to a stabbing staccato that left me breathless.

 I ploughed into my daily deep-dish pizza dinner (plain cheese with a BBQ swirl), but it wasn’t with the usual gusto.
 Hot knives driving into your ribcage really take the edge off your appetite.
 By 10pm, I could barely move.
 Clutching a packet of frozen peas to my side, I contemplated a trip to the emergency room, and my life choices in general.

 Three months earlier, the daily pizza project had seemed like a great lark.
 I’d been feeling weak and out of shape, with nagging injuries that hobbled my amateur career in strength sports before it began.
 What better way to restore myself to peak physical condition than to hit the gym hard while devouring an entire pizza every day?
 With a whopping 1600 calories and a good whack of protein, the Domino’s $5 range represented absurdly good value for money.
 To top it all off, I could bug people out by getting jacked while gorging myself on the most sinful food imaginable.
 I took a blood test and some other baseline measurements, and thumbed open the Domino’s app.